Simple Snuggle Scarf Pattern

 Pattern: (all rows worked identically)

-This pattern is worked with a 2 stitch selvedge/border on each side, and the main pattern stitch in the center… (*there are even simpler adaptations available in the pdf pattern).
+This pattern is worked with a 2 stitch selvedge/border on each side, and the main pattern stitch in the center… (*there are other even simpler adaptations available in the pdf pattern).

 Selvedge/Border (First two stitches): ktbl, k1